-Spanning more than 200 feet along both Superior Avenue and West 6th Street, the monumental thirteen-story Federal Reserve Bank of Cleveland sits comfortably among neighboring Group Plan structures in the city's Civic Center district.
-The building is a reminder of an era of unprecedented urban growth in Cleveland, and the federal government's fledgling control over a central banking system.
+Spanning more than 200 feet along Superior Avenue and East 6th Street, the thirteen-story Federal Reserve Bank of Cleveland sits comfortably among neighboring Group Plan structures in the city's Civic Center district.
+The building is a reminder of an era of unprecedented urban growth in Cleveland, and of the federal government's fledgling control over a central banking system.